awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

-# Step 2: Create an EC2 Instance and Install a Web Server<a name="CHAP_Tutorials.WebServerDB.CreateWebServer"></a>
+# Create an EC2 Instance and Install a Web Server<a name="CHAP_Tutorials.WebServerDB.CreateWebServer"></a>

-In this step you create a web server to connect to the Amazon RDS DB instance that you created in [Step 1: Create an RDS DB Instance](CHAP_Tutorials.WebServerDB.CreateDBInstance.md)\.
+In this step, you create a web server to connect to the Amazon RDS DB instance that you created in [Create a DB Instance](CHAP_Tutorials.WebServerDB.CreateDBInstance.md)\.

 ## Launch an EC2 Instance<a name="CHAP_Tutorials.WebServerDB.CreateWebServer.LaunchEC2"></a>

-First you create an Amazon EC2 instance in the public subnet of your VPC\.
+First, you create an Amazon EC2 instance in the public subnet of your VPC\.

 **To launch an EC2 instance**